 Credit card processing procedures should be followed to ensure that the transactions are legitimate.
 If a transaction is fraudulent, challenged by the cardholder, or disallowed for any other reason, the disallowed amount will be charged back to the department's org.
-In addition, the department will incur "surcharges" for any transactions not properly processed.
+In addition, the department will incur charges for the credit card convenience fees that are assessed by American Express, Visa, Discover, and Mastercard and the department will incur "surcharges" for any transactions not properly processed.
 Procedures for processing credit card transactions are not covered in detail in these Guidelines.
-For detailed instructions, contact the Controller's Office or access the instructions on the Controller's Office website.